open-cloud/open-cloud.github.io.old/devguide_exampleservice.md

 admin.site.register(ExampleTenant, ExampleTenantAdmin)
 {% endhighlight %}

-See notes above on `ExampleServiceAdmin` - this configures the fields for the Tenant admin UI.

 ### Install the Service in Django

 In order for Django to load your Service, you need to add it to the list of